dvlab-research/Simple-SR/README.md

 Notice that you can find the checkpoints, log files and visualization images in either .exps/LAPAR\_A\_x2/log/ (a soft link) or .logs/LAPAR\_A\_x2/.

 #### Test
-Please refer to validate.py in each experiment or quick test above.
+Please refer to validate.py in each experiment folder or quick test above.

 ---
 ### Acknowledgement